 HALL PASSES: Students must have a written hall pass in order to leave the classroom during the class period.
 Students that are detained for any reason should request a hall pass to avoid being marked tardy in the following class.

 ALL visitors must report to the school office.
 Visitor passes are required for all visitors who are permitted to remain on the campus.
-Visitor passes are not issued to high school age visitors.
+Visitor passes are not issued to high school age visitors or anyone without official school business.
 Teachers shall allow no one but regularly assigned students or adults with a visitor passes in their classes.
-Guest passes are required for activity programs and will be issued by the Director of Activities in accordance with procedures set forth in the student handbook.
-Violators are subject to arrest per 653(G) of the penal code.

 LUNCH PASSES: Seniors only may obtain a lunch pass after a parent completes the lunch pass form in person from the attendance office.
 A lunch pass is a privilege to the senior subject to be revoked for school debt, detention hours, Saturday Work/School owed.

-DELIVERIES TO SCHOOL: If homework, classroom projects, PE clothes, etc. need to be dropped off, they may be done so in the front office with Mrs. Spicklemeier.
+DELIVERIES TO SCHOOL: If homework, classroom projects, PE clothes, etc. need to be dropped off, they may be done so in the front office with the receptionist.
 NO FOOD, LUNCHES, FLOWERS, BALLOONS, GIFTS, ETC. MAY BE DELIVERED TO THE SCHOOL AT ANYTIME.

 EDHS Student I.D.
 Card